 MCM(s) Measurable Goal(s) or BMP(s) Implemented or Proposed Changes (Submit NOC as needed) III.B.1(a)(3) Provide a link to the SWMP and the Annual Reports.
-N/A III.4(b)(3) Develop an inventory of all post-construction stormwater control measures within the MS4.
-The inventory for post-construction controls has been developed.
+Goal was met, no changes have been made that would require an NOC III.4(b)(3) Develop an inventory of all post-construction stormwater control measures within the MS4.
+Goal was met, no changes have been made that would require an NOC.